Expert Recap: Travelling with CIRS

 - How does the bathroom vent?

 Once you check in, the first 15 minutes in any room are the most important.
+Do the following as soon as you arrive in your new space:

-- Check humidity with your hygrometer (you want 40 to 50%),
+- Check humidity with your hygrometer (you want <50%).

-- Check Co2 levels (you want <1000ppm),
+- Check Co2 levels (you want <1000ppm).

 - If you’re in a hotel and something doesn’t feel right, ask for a different room.
 You have that right.

 Once the room has checked all the boxes, it’s time to prepare the space.
-Open every window, run your purifier on high, and let the space ventilate before you unpack anything.
+Open every window, turn your purifier’s fan speed to high, and let the space ventilate before you unpack anything.
+Run your purifier continuously for your entire stay.

 Handling a CIRS Flare Mid-Trip